STUDY CIRCLES FOR SOCIAL CHANGE PROGRAMME

-Share your study circle curricula, materials and methods and meet up with study circle facilitators from other organisations by joining the IFWEA – Study Circles for Social Change community on Facebook here
+Share your study circle curricula, materials and methods and meet up with study circle facilitators from other organisations by joining the IFWEA community on Facebook here

-- Promote study circles in your organisation through running the various courses available on the IFWEA online labour academy – click here for OLA and contact the IFWEA secretariat for support with this: email firstname.lastname@example.org
+You can promote study circles in your organisation through running the various courses available on OLA.
+You can also contact the IFWEA secretariat for support at firstname.lastname@example.org

 PHOTOGRAPHY CLUBS FOR SOCIAL CHANGE: A course with unemployed youth in a development programme in Delft, South Africa.